aaronpowell/aaronpowell.github.io/src/content/posts/2024-02-22-exploring-openai-with-aspire-preview-3.md

 +++
-title = "Exploring OpenAI With Aspire Preview 3" date = 2024-02-21T02:04:24Z
+title = "Exploring OpenAI With Aspire Preview 3" date = 2024-02-22T02:04:24Z
-description = "With Aspire Preview 3 there is a new service connector for OpenAI, let's check it out." draft = true tags = ["dotnet", "ai"] tracking_area = "dotnet" tracking_id = ""
+description = "With Aspire Preview 3 there is a new service connector for OpenAI, let's check it out." draft = false tags = ["dotnet", "ai"] tracking_area = "dotnet" tracking_id = ""
 +++

-I've been exploring [.NET Aspire]() as a pattern for how to build .NET apps, and when checking the features of the [Preview 3 release]() I noticed something interesting, a new service connector for using OpenAI/Azure OpenAI.
-We knew this was coming, [I was following the PR for it](), and given I've been doing a lot of AI stuff it made sense to try it out.
+I've been exploring [.NET Aspire](https://learn.microsoft.com/dotnet/aspire/?{{<cda>}}) as a pattern for how to build .NET apps, and when checking the features of the [Preview 3 release](https://github.com/dotnet/aspire/discussions/2205) I noticed something interesting, a new service connector for using OpenAI/Azure OpenAI.
+We knew this was coming, [I was following the PR for it](https://github.com/dotnet/aspire/pull/1475), and given I've been doing a lot of AI stuff it made sense to try it out.

 Before we can use the service connector we need to setup the resource in the AppHost: